 Oil Paintings of Florida

-The Cross Creek Canoe
+The Old Wood Cross Creek Canoe,

 It was nothing more than a mildewed skeletal form sitting on top of two saw horses, the salvaged remains of a boat on the banks of a Creek separating two bodies of water known as Orange Lake and Lochlossa Lake